NullFucksGiven/wiki-hearts/README.md

 # wiki-hearts
-adds hearts to Wikipedia titles
+Adds hearts to Wikipedia titles
+Makes Wikipedaia a more CUTE expirience